Essay Three in our Series A History of the Hero's Journey

 Hamartia derives from the verb hamartanein — to miss the mark, to fall short of a target.
 The image is from archery, and it is technical before it is moral.
 The archer who misses is not wicked; they have misjudged the distance, misjudged the wind, failed to account for some variable that the situation required accounting for.
 The error is cognitive before it is ethical: a failure of knowledge, of perception, of the information available at the moment of action.
 When Oedipus investigates the murder of Laius with such relentless, admirable thoroughness, he is not exhibiting a moral vice — he is exhibiting precisely the qualities that made him great enough to solve the Sphinx's riddle and govern Thebes.
 His hamartia is not that he is arrogant; it is that he does not know what the audience, with dramatic irony, already knows.
 He acts, and acts well, on incomplete information.
 The error is structural before it is personal.

 This distinction has direct consequences for how we understand the journey-pattern.
 The figure whose limitation sets the transformative arc in motion is not a sinner being corrected by a just cosmos.
-He is a person of genuine stature — Aristotle is explicit that the protagonist must be neither wholly good nor wholly bad, but someone the audience can recognize as meaningfully like themselves — whose particular excellence is precisely what makes his particular error possible.
+Aristotle is explicit that the protagonist must be neither wholly good nor wholly bad, but someone the audience can recognize as meaningfully like themselves — a person of genuine stature whose particular excellence is precisely what makes their particular error possible.
 The quality that makes Oedipus capable of solving riddles is the quality that makes him incapable of leaving this one unsolved.
 The greatness and the limitation are the same thing, operating in different registers.
 The journey begins not because the protagonist is morally insufficient but because they are humanly incomplete — which is to say, because they are human.
 This is what makes the pattern universal rather than cautionary.
 It is not warning us against specific vices.
 It is describing a condition.

 The comparison that follows is not an argument that Aristotle anticipated Campbell, or that the Poetics is a disguised theory of the monomyth.
 The series has insisted from its opening essay that Campbell's achievement was synthesis — the gathering of independently constructed strands into a single schema — and the purpose here is to demonstrate that one of those strands, arguably the most philosophically rigorous, was already in place in Athens in the fourth century BCE.
 What the structural parallel reveals is not influence but convergence: two accounts of the same underlying pattern, arrived at by entirely different routes, finding the same load-bearing elements indispensable.